dutchLuck/ihad/README.md

 Useage:
 ihad [options] [inputFile1 [inputFile2 [.. inputFileN]]]
   where options are '-A -b X -B X -c C -d -D -f X -h -H -I -L X -o outfileName -s -S C -v[X] -w X'; - -A ..
-Ascii output disable
-   -b X ..
+Disable output of ASCII column (bytes in ASCII form normally in 3rd column) -b X ..
 Begin file dumps at an offset (X > 0 offset from start, X < 0 offset from end) -B X ..
 Limit file dumps to a maximum of X bytes
    -c C ..
-Set char C as non-ASCII indicator & overide -A option -C ..
+Use char C instead of '.' as substitute for a non-printable or non-ASCII char (also overides -A) -C ..
 Cryptogram mode output enable - i.e. shortcut for -I -H -w32 -v6 -d ..
 Decimal index output enable & default to 10 bytes per line -D ..
 Debug output enable
    -f X ..
 Set hex field separator to X spaces (where 0 < X < 2)
    -h ..
 Print out this help message and exit
    -H ..
-Hexadecimal output disable
-   -I ..
-Index output disable
-   -L X ..
+Disable output of Hex column (bytes in Hexadecimal form normally in 2nd column) -I ..
+Disable output of Index column (Index number of first byte in a line, normally in 1st column) -L X ..
 Limit file dumps to a maximum of X lines
    -o outfileName ..
 Specify an output file instead of sending output to stdout -s ..
 Classify space char as printable in Ascii output -S C ..
-Set char C as column separator
-   -v[X] ..
-Verbose output enable, optionally set level to X (where 0 <= X <= 6)
-   -w X ..
+Use char C instead of default space (SP) char as column separator char -v[X] ..
+Verbose output enable, optionally set level to X (where 0 <= X <= 6) -w X ..
 Set bytes per line to X (where 0 < X <= 32)